Septemberember/FSF-Slicer/README.md

 - A validator that checks row counts, category counts, identifiers, ratios, paired outcomes, and aggregate agreement.
 - A replacement checklist for converting this preview into a genuine reproducibility artifact.

-This repository does **not** currently contain the paper's Java slicer, manually prepared FSFs, generated slices, or raw empirical measurements.

 ## Repository layout